chainguard-dev/edu/content/chainguard/chainguard-enforce/authentication/custom-idps/index.md

 * [Ping Identity](/chainguard/chainguard-enforce/authentication/example-idps/ping-id/)
 * [Azure Active Directory](/chainguard/chainguard-enforce/authentication/example-idps/azure-ad/)

 If you aren't using one of these identity providers, you can complete the following Generic Integration Guide to configure your provider to work with Chainguard Enforce.
+However, be aware that Chainguard does not actively support identity providers other than the ones listed previously.
+If you'd like to request that we support a specific identity provider, we encourage you to [contact us](https://www.chainguard.dev/contact?utm_source=docs) to do so.

 ### Generic Integration Guide